 In “a novel that features the greatest treasure hunt of all time” (Publishers Weekly), “Cussler moves the players around the global chessboard with a compelling clarity that keeps you captivated…And the conclusion is gangbusters” (The Washington Post).
 Treasure is “an ingenious roller-coaster of a story” (Daily News, New York).

-Clive Cussler (1931–2020) was the author or coauthor of over eighty books in five bestselling series, including Dirk Pitt®, THE NUMA FILES® THE OREGON FILES ® An Isaac Bell Adventure, and A Sam and Remi Fargo, A KURT AUSTIN ADVENTURE ®.
+Clive Cussler (1931–2020) was the author or coauthor of over eighty books in five bestselling series, including DIRK PITT®, THE NUMA FILES®, THE OREGON FILES ®, AN ISAAC BELL ADVENTURE ®, A SAM AND REMI FARGO ADVENTURE ®, and A KURT AUSTIN ADVENTURE ®.
 His nonfiction works include Built for Adventure: The Classic Automobiles of Clive Cussler and Dirk Pitt, and Built to Thrill: More Classic Automobiles from Clive Cussler and Dirk Pitt, The Sea Hunters and The Sea Hunters II; these describe the true adventures of the real NUMA, which, led by Cussler, searches for lost ships of historic significance.
-With his crew of volunteers, Cussler discovered more than sixty ships, including the long-lost Confederate ship Hunley.
+With his crew of volunteers, Cussler discovered more than sixty ships, including the long-lost Civil War submarine Hunley.